Doublemine/docker-shadowsocks-libev/README.md

 step 1:

-create a file named `ss.yml`,the content just like above:
+create a file named `ss.yml`,the content just like below:

 ```yml
 type: s